FrankZijlstra/dicomseries-matlab/README.md

 **Important note 2**: This code is meant solely for research purposes.
 Please do NOT rely on it for any clinical implementations!
 I do not accept any responsibility for damage caused by the use of this software.

 ## 2. Usage
+Download this package and put anywhere you like.
+Add the dicomseries directory to your MATLAB path.

 Analyze your DICOM directory using:
 `partitions = readDicomSeries(directory, options)`
 The partitions structure contains all information on the DICOM series present in your directory, and what is necessary to read them in properly.
 The `options` structure provides some additional control over the reading and partitioning (see `readDicomSeries.m` for more details).
 By default `readDicomSeries` will cache its results by saving a `partitions.mat` file in `directory`.
 This ensures that the next time you access the DICOM series it does not need to reprocess all files.